 Sensors and Actuators B 83 (2002) 48–52 A biosensor for Escherichia coli based on a potentiometric alternating biosensing (PAB) Volume 83, Issues 1–3, 15 March 2002, Pages 48–52 Selected Papers from TRANSDUCERS '01 EUROSENSORS XV Edited By M.

 Examples and applications A common example of a commercial biosensor is the blood glucose biosensor, which uses the enzyme glucose oxidase to break blood glucose down.
 In doing so it first oxidizes glucose and uses two electrons to reduce the FAD (a component of the enzyme) to FADH2.
 This in turn is oxidized by the electrode in a number of steps.
-A canary in a cage, as used by miners to warn of gas, could be considered a biosensor.
-Light of a fixed wavelength is reflected off the gold side of the chip at the angle of total internal reflection, and detected inside the instrument.
-Cells.
 AGRICULTURE ONTARIO - 2005 - SF6043 - Biocapteurs impédimétriques sans réactif pour la détection des pathogènes dans les serres.
 Use of bioluminescent bacterial biosensors to investigate the role of free-living helminths as reservoirs and vectors of Salmonella - UWE Research Repository.
 Lacharme-Lora, L., Perkins, S.